iainjreid/game-of-life/LOG.md

 as though I was getting a grasp on the syntax and language structure in general, but I failed to put those learnings into practice, and between then and now, it looks as though I'd managed to forget _everything_.

+# Day 5 — March 7th, 2020

+A very entertaining implementation today using just vanilla POSIX shell!
+This meant no access to arrays or Bashisms, and therefore a much more challenging task in general.